Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 America’s dining culture has changed.
 Fast food got fancier, menus got harder to read, and acai bowls and matcha replaced the good ol’ Americana burger.
 But Boomers — being creatures of habit — still stand by the classics.

-A recent YouGov study measured public perception of major restaurant chains across categories like fame and favorability, broken down by age group.
-Among Baby Boomers, some names still hold strong.
+A YouGov study measured public perception of major restaurant chains across categories like fame and favorability, broken down by age group.
+Among baby boomers, some names still hold strong.

 These are the chains they stick with.